ripl/SofaFramework-Docker/README.md

 Inside the ipynb you should be able to run each of the cells until you get to phase3() where the error should appear.

+Note: currently the runSofa gui that uses OpenGL doesn't work when the host machine has an nvidia GPU due to driver issues.